 You are strongly advised to take travel and health insurance for the duration of your stay abroad.
 The Australian government has made it compulsory for students travelling to the country to have insurance before they arrive, this can cost £300-500.
 In addition for Australia, you will have to pay for a visa which costs around £800.
 However, this visa permits you to do up to 20 hours paid work during the term and work full-time during the vacations.

 On returning to Warwick the final year of studies continues in the normal way.
-You will be expected to produce a Returner’s Report for the Department in addition to the one you have to provide to the Study Abroad office.
+You will be expected to produce a Returner’s Report for the Department in addition to the one you have to provide to the Student Mobility office.

 Please note that the Application process is exactly the same as the Erasmus exchange explained earlier.